 “You got rid of the shoulder pain without even touching me!”

-We adopted a prototype-based approach to course design, wherein the specific content of each class is based on learnings from the previous session.
-The group came together for six weeks of group classes to learn yoga postures (asana), pranayama (breathing) and meditation.
-They were also introduced to yogic education philosophy, such as the principle of non-violence to illustrate that they were allowed to stop anything that felt uncomfortable.
-We used feedback and insights from participants and their mental health workers at each step to refine the course as it progressed.
+We adopted a prototype-based approach to course design, whereby the content of each class is based on learnings from the previous session.
+One benefit of this approach is the higher order learning made possible, rather than simple repetition.
+The group participated in six weeks of group classes where they learned yoga postures (asana), pranayama (breathing) and meditation.
+They were also introduced to yogic philosophy, such as the principle of non-harming (ahimsa) to illustrate that they were allowed to stop anything that felt uncomfortable.
+After each session participants and their workers gave feedback that allowed the course to be refined.